mythrz/O3DE_PointsOfInterestList/README.md

 [@PierrickPicaut_P2DESIGN Retarget Characters Animations to Multiple Rigs in Blende](https://www.youtube.com/watch?v=r-7Q21_CbIQ) Retarget when certain conventions are met

+[Mwni Blender Animation Retargeting](https://github.com/Mwni/blender-animation-retargeting).
+This is a free addon available on GitHub to retarget animations from one armature to another.

 ---

 ### Organisation of files, folders, projects